 - Housing Benefit (HB)/Local Housing Allowance (LHA); or

 - Universal Credit (UC) that includes a housing element towards rental liability; and

 - Requires further financial assistance with housing costs

-From August 2015 a lump sum DHP may be considered to assist with moving costs i.e. rents in advance or deposits and removal costs.
+A lump sum DHP may be considered to assist with moving costs i.e. rents in advance or deposits and removal costs.
 Please read the strict qualifying criteria outlined in Annex 5 of the DHP Procedural Framework.

 If you satisfy the conditions in 'Can I claim a DHP?' you or your representative must make a written claim for a DHP via the on-line council's approved Discretionary Housing Payment form.
 The word version of this document can be downloaded and completed on-line and sent as an attachment via email to email@example.com or alternatively delivered or posted to any Local District Office listed on the form.

 The form has been designed to capture all the required information and a booklet "Applying for a Discretionary Housing Payment" is available to provide some guidance on completing the DHP form.
 Help in completing the form is also available at any Local District Office listed in the booklet and on the form.